emacs-eine/.github/profile/README.md

 Instead, it treats Emacs Lisp as a general-purpose programming language, and the software built with it can be used for regular development tasks, just like other languages (e.g. [Python][], [Java][], [Rust][], and [C][]).

-Currently, most packages are hosted on [JCS-ELPA][].
+Currently, most packages are hosted on [EINE Elpa][].
 However, in most cases you don’t need to worry about where these packages are hosted, since they are not designed to be used directly in your Emacs configuration.

 We use [Eask][] as the package manager because it supports global, local, and configuration-space installations.